aleksaro/digital-image-processing-intro/digital-image-processing/README.rst

   # Work on assignment
   deactivate                         # Deactivate virtual environment

-You can also install Python using the installer on the `Python`_ website, however, it is more cumbersome to install math heavy packages like NumPy and SciPy.
+You can also install Python using the installer on the `Python`_ website, however, it is more cumbersome to install math heavy packages like NumPy and SciPy this way.

 MATLAB